Modi clamps down on Kashmir, and India loves him for it | Federal News Network

 These days, Modi is seen around the world as a pivotal Asian leader.
 He’s known for welcoming foreign heads of state with bear hugs.
 He has addressed a joint session of the U.S. Congress.
 He clearly enjoys seeing himself as the embodiment of an increasingly muscular India.

+After a top Congress leader called him a “maut ka saudagar” — a merchant of death — Modi began using the line himself.

+“Do I look like a merchant of death?” he would ask in speeches, enjoying the thunder of crowds shouting back “No!”

-Modi has faced fierce criticism in recent years.
-It came amid growing attacks by Hindu mobs that attacked Muslims and Dalits, the low-caste people once known as Untouchables, saying they had killed cows, which devout Hindus see as sacred.
+Modi has also faced fierce criticism in recent years.
+It came amid growing attacks by Hindu mobs against Muslims and Dalits, the low-caste people once known as Untouchables, saying they had killed cows, which devout Hindus see as sacred.
 Some of these self-styled “gau rakshaks” — cow protectors — have ties to the BJP or other Hindu nationalist groups.

 Most often, Modi meets the attacks with silence.